-We might be unable to get out on the course and there is no action from the PGA Tour or European Tour to watch either with sport shutdown.
-But that doesn’t mean the golf clubs have to be put away in the cupboard.
+If you are unable to get out on the course, that doesn’t mean the golf clubs have to be put away in the cupboard or garage.

-There are many ways you can still continue to golf at home, and the GolfReviewsGuide.com team have picked out their favourites.
+There are many ways you can still continue to golf at home when unable to play, and the GolfReviewsGuide.com team have picked out their favourites.

 You’ll need outdoor space, but if you do have some then a practice net really will be a worthwhile purchase.
 They are not expensive, nor are they difficult to set up.
 You can get simple nets that will take up little space on your lawn, or opt for something more grand that comes with a roof and is more tent like in looks.
 From hitting driver to practising those chips that have been proving the negative in your game, a practice net will keep you swinging freely.